 Bordeaux wines have more detailed classifications than any other kind in the world.
 They have 57 appellations encompassed within 6 classifications:

 - The 1855 Médoc Classification

 - The 2006 Médoc Crus Artisans Classification

-You will learn all about these classifications and more as you spend time with our special wine guide.
-Our guide comes from a winemaking family and will sculpt your itinerary to show you the best wines in the region.
+You will learn all about these classifications and more on your guided tour with our special wine guide.
+Our guide comes from a wine-making family and will sculpt your itinerary to show you the best wines in Bordeaux.
 Thanks to our guide you will be able to access wine estates that are not usually open to tourists.